TugdualKerjan/Sticker/README.md

     * [Amazing blog post on the implementation of Mask R-CNN](https://engineering.matterport.com/splash-of-color-instance-segmentation-with-mask-r-cnn-and-tensorflow-7c761e238b46)
     * [Implementation of Mask R-CNN](https://github.com/matterport/Mask_RCNN) Sadly uses tensowflow

+---

 ## Week 3

+Installed Detectron2 in myenv environment, with PyTorch 1.7.1 and TorchVision 0.8.2, CPU version.
+Would like to connect to SCITAS and use that instead.

+D2Go is interesting optimised version of Detectron2 but for mobile phones, gotta check it out.

 * [Fantastic intro to detectron2](https://www.youtube.com/watch?v=EVtMT6Ve0sY)